• It can be programmed to transfer data under various conditions, from simple I/O to interrupt I/O.

 Bit D7 of the control register specifies either I/O function or the Bit Set/Reset function.
 If bit D7=1, bits D6-D0 determines I/O functions in various modes.
 If bit D7=0, Port C operates in the Bit Set/Reset (BSR) mode.
 The BSR control word does not affect the functions of Port A and Port B.

-1. Determine the address of ports A, B and C and of the control register according to the chip select logic and address lines A0 andA1.
+To communicate with peripherals through the 8255, three steps are necessary:1.
+Determine the address of ports A, B and C and of the control register according to the chip select logic and address lines A0 andA1.

 2. Write the control word in the control register.